alex827a/Django_rest_framework_test_marletplaces_with_db/README.md

   - `GET /api/marketplaces/`: Retrieve a list of marketplaces.
   - `GET /api/marketplaces/<id>/`: Retrieve details of a specific marketplace.

 ## Prerequisites
 - Python 3.10+
 - Django 5.0.3+
+- Necessary Python packages as listed in `requirements.txt`